 If not, don’t worry.

-We’ll take a look at some of the best ways to protect your valuable data and to prevent your website from being hacked.
+We’ll take a look at some of the best ways to protect your valuable data and to prevent your website from being hacked and provide you with additional info on The Elements of Secure Website Hosting.

 1. Adjust/Change Your Passwords